umitkoc/python-algorithm-calculator/README.md

-kodu alın
-bilgisayarınızda python yüklü olmalı ondan sonra terminal açın ve şu komutu yazıp enter basın pip install pyinstaller pip install pyqt5 yüklendikten sonra size yolladığım dosyayı ide içinde açın terminal açın ve şunu yazın pyinstaller main.py --onefile
-5-10 dk içinde .exe dosyayı oluşturacaktır. exe dosyası dist klasör içinde bulunacaktır.
+get the code
+You must have python installed on your computer then open terminal and type the following command and press enter pip install pyinstaller pip install pyqt5
+After uploading, open the file I sent you in ide open terminal and type pyinstaller main.py --onefile
+It will create the .exe file in 5-10 minutes.
+The exe file will be located in the dist folder.

 -------
-içinde bulunan özellik
-1-sınıflandırma:
+feature in
+1-classification:
-----> H(T) hesaplama
+----> H(T) calculation
-----> H(X,T) hesaplama
+----> H(X,T) calculation
------> kazanç oranı hesaplama : H(T)-H(X,T)
+-----> calculating earnings ratio : H(T)-H(X,T)

-2-gini hesaplaması
+2-gini calculation
-(sag ve soldaki iyi kötü yazmanız yeterliidir)

-3-öklit hesabı
+(it is enough to write good and bad on the right and left)

+3-euclidean calculus

-4-manhattan hesabı
+4-manhattan account

-5-mikowski hesabı
+5-mikowski account